meilisearch/documentation/guides/main_concepts/indexes.md

 ## Index Creation

-An Index is created the first time documents are added to it or manually using the [create index endpoint](/references/indexes.md#create-an-index).
+An index is created the first time documents are added to it or manually using the [create index endpoint](/references/indexes.md#create-an-index).

 #### Example